-- "IBM's Web presence has traditionally been made up of a difficult-to-navigate labyrinth of disparate subsites, but a redesign made it more cohesive and user-friendly.
+- “IBM’s Web presence has traditionally been made up of a difficult-to-navigate labyrinth of disparate subsites, but a redesign made it more cohesive and user-friendly.
 According to IBM, the massive redesign effort quickly paid dividends.
-The company said in the month after the February 1999 re-launch that traffic to the Shop IBM online store increased 120 percent, and sales went up 400 percent."
-(Battey, 1999) Selected quotes from: The ROI of Usability from UPA
+The company said in the month after the February 1999 re-launch that traffic to the Shop IBM online store increased 120 percent, and sales went up 400 percent.”
+(Battey, 1999) Source

 - “Improving user experience can increase both revenue and customer satisfaction while lowering costs.” – “Get ROI from Design”, Forrester Research, June 2001

 More about Purchase Intent and Return Intent